Shopify: Should We Add An 'S' To FAANG? (NYSE:SHOP)

 We did an updated article on Shopify back on May 7, but there have been two major news items on the stock since then that make the story look even better.
 In the May 7 article, we wrote that the COVID-19 pandemic would rapidly increase the speed of virtual storefront adoption away from the declining bricks and mortar model.

 In that article, we also had the audacity to raise our five-year target price to a whopping $1,250 per share.
 Just a little over two months later we already are about one fourth of the way there.
-We also pointed out in that article that Shopify is No. 2 now behind only Amazon in the e-commerce space.
+We also pointed out in that article that Shopify is No. 2 now behind only Amazon (NASDAQ:AMZN) in the e-commerce space.
 That statistic in and of itself ought to cause the reader to sit up and take notice.
 Also, consider that Shopify has only been a publicly-traded company since early 2015.
 That is one meteoric rise by a company in one of the fastest-growing sectors in the economy today.

 Shopify was a $94.5B market-cap company when I began this article.
 It hit $100B on Thursday as I finish up the article.
-It received a street-high $1,000 target price from RBC capital on Thursday.
+It received a street-high $1,000 target price from RBC Capital on Thursday.
 The shares ended up 5.7% for the day.
 In addition to this, Walmart (WMT) announced a partnership with Shopify to open the Walmart marketplace.
 Walmart intends to onboard 1,200 Shopify sellers this year.

 Data from Best Stocks Now Database